 The sewer hose connects the plumbing under your RV to a sewer connection in the ground.
 RVs generally have one valve for the grey tank and one for the black tank.
 When you pull these valves, the waste flows through the hose for proper disposal into the campground’s septic system.

-How to Hook It Up
+How to Hook Up Sewer To An RV

 Your campsite may not have the sewer connection in the same location as the water spigot and electricity pedestal.
 Look on the ground for a concrete square with a hole in it and a removable lid.
 Sometimes it will have a protruding PVC pipe a few inches above the ground with a round lid.